 Our website will walk you through your purchase.
 There will be a place where you can upload your prescription when placing your order.
 You can also respond to the emailed invoice after purchase with the prescription or email us a copy at firstname.lastname@example.org.
 A scanned copy or simply snapping a picture of your prescription will work just fine.
 Prescriptions must be valid and not expired.
 Generally, if there is no expiration date on a prescription, they are considered expired two years after the date of the exam.
 We also highly recommend that we have your pupillary distance to get the best result.
 It may be on your prescription, but it may not, so please check!
 Instructions for how to obtain that are on each prescription service product page, but for the best result, ask your optometrist to measure it for you.
 See below for more info about pupillary distance (PD).

 What range of prescriptions can you fill and what can I do if my prescription is outside of the listed available range?

-We should be able to fill most prescriptions within the following range: Sphere +/- 9.00, Cylinder +/– 5.00.
+We should be able to fill most prescriptions within the following range: Sphere +/- 8.00, Cylinder +/– 4.00.
 But often we can even do a bit more than that, it can depend on what size frame you are getting.
+But we cannot fill bifocal or progressive prescriptions.
 If you submit an order and we cannot fill your prescription for any reason, no worries, we will let you know immediately and refund you in full, so no risk in trying.

 What is the status of my prescription order?